tshrv/scheduling-algorithms/references/readme.txt

         - Assign Ti to Mj
         - Remove Ti from tasks queue
         - Remove Mj from machines list

 # Requirements
+    - Research Paper: improved max min heuristic model for task scheduling in cloud
+        - Approach
+            - Implement MaxMin Algorithm
+            - Implement Improved MaxMinAlgorithm
+            - Use dummy data to share comparisons

-    - Research paper: load balancing by maxmin algorithm in private cloud environment
+    - Research Paper: load balancing by maxmin algorithm in private cloud environment
         - **prefer since has implemented only one algorithm
         - They have used maxmin algo, and plotted metrics using dummy values
         - Approach